apurv97/learn-JSON/README.md

 # learn-JSON
-practicing json and using node-js live server for testing.
+practicing json and using node-js live server for testing.<br>
 One way to remember JSON-valid data types: BASONN:

 Booleans<br>